-This native of Eastern Europe is one of the cold-hardy varieties, and its leaves turn a beautiful shade of burgundy or reddish-purple with the changing of the seasons.
+This native of Eastern Europe is one of the cold-hardy varieties, and its leaves turn a beautiful shade of burgundy or reddish-purple with the changing seasons.

-Even after extreme winters with temperatures as low as -40° degrees Fahrenheit (-40° C), this rugged plant will return.
+This rugged plant will return even after extreme winters with temperatures as low as -40° degrees Fahrenheit.

 Caucasian Stonecrop attains a height of no more than 6” inches and may attain a spread as wide as 2’ feet.

 Sedum reflexum Blue Stonecrop is also called Jenny Stonecrop or Reflexum Blue Spruce.

 The foliage is bluish-green and transitions to attractive shades of yellow and pink in the cooler months.